 Scale are a common problem with succulents.
-They are small flat insects that are feasting on the plant tissue and sap.
-When talking about scale and succulent we are mostly talking about the soft scales.
+They are small flat insects that feast on plant tissue and sap.
+When talking about scale and succulents, we mostly talk about soft scales.

-Scale is sucking on the plant juice and will damage the health of the Aloe Vera and will lead to stunted and crippled growth as well as discolouration.
-Scale are not moving and will remain on the same spot they were hatched.
+Scale is sucking on the plant juice and will damage the health of the Aloe Vera and lead to stunted and crippled growth and discoloration.
+Scale is not moving and will remain where they were hatched.

-For the untrained eye they are difficult to spot as they do not look like insects at all and can be confused with natural spots on the plants.
-To get rid of scale it is best to get a dull knife and scrape them off.
+For the untrained eye, they are difficult to spot as they do not look like insects and can be confused with natural spots on plants.
+To get rid of scale, it is best to get a dull knife and scrape them off.

 A different method that works for most plant pests is to take a cotton swab that you put into rubbing alcohol.
-Swipe the plant with it and you should get rid of the nasty scale infestation.
+Swipe the plant with it, and you should eliminate the nasty scale infestation.

 Mealybugs will move quickly and will infest plant by plant.
-It is therefore essential that you are moving even quicker.
+You must be moving even quicker.

-A cotton ball with rubbing alcohol as well a spritzing your plant with water and then wiping it off with a cloth is a good way to get rid of a mealybug colony fast.
+A cotton ball with rubbing alcohol and spritzing your plant with water, and then wiping it off with a cloth is a good way to get rid of a mealybug colony fast.

 Mites are small, tiny insects.
 There even is a specific type called the aloe mite.
-Some types of mites such as gall mites have the potential to do extensive damage on the plants.
+Some types of mites, such as gall mites, have the potential to do extensive damage to plants.

-Worst case is that you have to dispose you plants entirely depending on the damage caused.
-It is good practice to isolate and quarantine infected plants to prevent spread to still healthy plants.
+The worst case is that you must dispose of your plants entirely depending on the damage caused.
+It is good practice to isolate and quarantine infected plants to prevent the spread to still-healthy plants.

 How to get rid of a pest infestation

-Aloe Vera plants are very sensitive and you should refrain from using any pesticides.
-If your Aloe has a pest problem it is best to use diluted rubbing alcohol.
+Aloe Vera plants are very sensitive, and you should refrain from using pesticides.
+If your Aloe has a pest problem, it is best to use diluted rubbing alcohol.

-Clean the leaves and the surface area of your plant and repeat it after about two weeks to make sure that any mealybug, scale, aphid or whatever pest attacked your Aloe Vera plant is completely gone.
+Clean the leaves and the surface area of your plant and repeat it after about two weeks to ensure that any mealybug, scale, aphid, or whatever pest attacked your Aloe vera plant is completely gone.

 Even using straight water to wash off your plants is a good way to get rid of unwanted insect infestations.

 The best way to prevent pest infestations is to keep your plants healthy and happy.
-This way even if your plants get infected there is a good chance that they will survive the attack.
-On the other hand, a healthy plant is no guarantee that they will not get sick.
+This way, even if your plants get infected, there is a good chance they will survive the attack.
+On the other hand, a healthy plant does not guarantee it will not get sick.

-Apart from Aloe Vera care there are many benefits associated with Aloe Vera.
-It is often used in after-sun gels as well as for cosmetical purposes from skincare to hair products.
-In addition, more and more drinks contain Aloe Vera as it is considered to be healthy to be ingested.
+Apart from Aloe Vera care, many benefits are associated with Aloe Vera.
+It is often used in after-sun gels and cosmetically, from skincare to hair products.
+In addition, more and more drinks contain Aloe Vera as it is considered healthy to be ingested.

-The part that is used for all these products is the fleshy leaves that contain the slimy aloe gel.
-This gel contains vitamins, antioxidants, minerals and amino acids.
+The part used for all these products is the fleshy leaves containing the slimy aloe gel.
+This gel contains vitamins, antioxidants, minerals, and amino acids.

-Aloe Vera care is easy and Aloe plants are good looking plants that grow best when neglected.
-If you can hold back on watering you can enjoy your Aloes for many years to come and share offsprings with your friends for years to come.
+Aloe Vera care is easy and Aloe plants are good-looking plants that grow best when neglected.
+If you can hold back on watering, you can enjoy your Aloes for many years to come and share offspring with your friends for years to come.

-What are the most common asked questions when it comes to the Aloe Vera care?
+What are the most commonly asked questions regarding Aloe vera care?

-Who often do I need to water my Aloe Vera?
+How often do I need to water my Aloe vera?

-Aloe Vera has high light needs and should be placed close to a south or west-facing window.
+Aloe vera has high light needs and should be placed close to a south or west-facing window.
 It grows well in direct sunlight between 6 to 8 hours.
-Too much direct sunlight might burn the plant and lead to orange discolouration of the leaves.
+Too much direct sunlight might burn the plant and lead to orange discoloration of the leaves.

-Aloe Vera can be grown outside in plant hardiness zones 9 through 11 according to the U.S. Department of Agriculture.
-In zone 9 it will need a sheltered location.
+According to the U.S. Department of Agriculture, Aloe Vera can be grown outside in plant hardiness zones 9 through 11.
+In zone 9, it will need a sheltered location.
 Outside of these zones, you can keep your Aloe Vera outside in the summertime.

 Aloe vera can be toxic when ingested and might lead to cramps and diarrhea.
 It is considered toxic to cats and dogs.

-It is considered good to heal wounds and as care for sunburns.
-It also contains antioxidants, amino acids and vitamins.
+It is considered good for healing wounds and as care for sunburns.
+It also contains antioxidants, amino acids, and vitamins.